water distribution in nicaragua

 History

 In 2012, MWB started working with the community of Ochomogo, Nicaragua, and discussions with the community at that time started a project to build a footbridge to cross a river during the wet season.
 MWB continued work with Los Gomez in March 2014 with the proposed water distribution system.
 Nearly 83% of Los Gomez residents lack both accessible and clean water, and the dry season only exaggerates the existing poor water conditions.
 In March 2016, MWB traveled to the community to determine the most beneficial development project.
 An overwhelming majority of the community agreed to build a clean, accessible and sustainable source of water, prompting the Los Gomez Water Project.
-They have continued work since then.
+This project prompted the MWB team to propose a similar water distribution system in El Socavón in 2022.

 Goals